 ‘Does she ever smile?’

 ‘You mean does she sleep with them?
 She laughed.
 ‘It really depends.
-The elegant lady, apparently, is her usual defence, the kiss in the doorway, the lingering goodnight, the good humour and deep interest in him, which lets her string him along.
+The elegant lady, apparently, is her usual style, the kiss in the doorway, the lingering goodnight, the good humour and deep interest in only him, which lets her string him along.
 In some cases, it’s been said to have ended up in bed.
 She doesn’t strike me as a saint.’

 ‘How is she with women?’